jdcarvalho/joaodecarvalho.github.io/_posts/2025-06-25-poc-django-2f1-implementation.md

 ### 🔒 Introduction

-[The otpauth repository](https://github.com/jdcarvalho/otpauth) by is a proof‑of‑concept (POC) showcasing how to integrate Two‑Factor Authentication (2FA) via One‑Time Passwords (OTP) into a Django-based application.
+[The otpauth repository](https://github.com/jdcarvalho/otpauth) is a proof‑of‑concept (POC) showcasing how to integrate Two‑Factor Authentication (2FA) via One‑Time Passwords (OTP) into a Django-based application.
 It leverages the pyotp library to generate and validate time-based OTPs (TOTP), adding an extra security layer on top of traditional username/password authentication.
 It uses Django default admin for managing OTP settings and user activation, making it easy to integrate into existing Django projects.

 ### 📁 Project Structure